I beg to move,

 Just last week I was in this Chamber emphasising the importance of levelling up, and I am delighted to be able to do so again.
 The levelling-up agenda is really at the heart of my politics and the reason that I am in this place.
 It means changing lives for the better, allowing businesses to flourish and those held back by the circumstances to fulfil their potential and grasp opportunities.

-Yet time and time again, when we are talking about levelling up across the country, including in the north-east, we see the Opposition talk it down.
+Yet time and again, when we are talking about levelling up across the country, including in the north-east, we see the Opposition talk it down.
 While we drive investment in transport, in industry and in green technology, the Opposition talk it down—[Interruption.]
 They are trying to do it right now.
 We focus on creating opportunities for the future, but instead, the hon.
 Members for Middlesbrough (Andy McDonald) and for Hartlepool (Mike Hill) hark back to the past, talking about Margaret Thatcher and events under her premiership—things that happened before I and many of their constituents were even born.

 We are about the future; Labour are about the past.
 For too long, the Opposition have taken people such as my constituents for granted.
 They believed it was their right to represent seats such as mine in the north-east, yet for decades under local Labour leadership our region saw nothing but decline—but then came the light.
 Leading the Tees Valley Combined Authority, Ben Houchen has shown that the levelling-up agenda is also at the heart of his mission.